pinobatch/hello-world/Xubuntu_setup.md

 * `privacy.trackingprotection.enabled`: true
   This enables tracking blocking similar to the Disconnect extension even outside Private Browsing windows.
+* `network.http.pipelining`: true
+  This requests multiple resources at a time from a web server.
+* `browser.cache.use_new_backend`: 1
+  This enables an experimental non-blocking HTTP cache.

 Some of these preferences take effect once Firefox is restarted.
-So install some extensions that also require a restart:
+So install some extensions, some of which also require a restart:

 * [Stylish]
 * [HTTPS Everywhere]